Pb314314/Kuiperinfer/README.md

 ## Environment Setting
 Run Docker_connect.sh to connect to the Docker container.

 Then, connect Visual Studio Code to the Docker container and start working!

 :smile::smile::smile::smile::smile::smile:

 ### Lab1
 Use the armadillo library to compute arma::fmat matrix.
-A very easy lab, just use easy operation and arma::exp API.
+A very easy lab, just use easy operation and arma::exp API.(3/30/2024)

 ### Lab2
+Understand Tensor class.(Use template and Armadillo and design user interface.
+Implemented the float template specialization) Use Armadillo to store the fcube in class and understand the class functions.
+Implemented Padding and Flatten.
+(4/1/2024)

 ### Lab3